 Research fields and technology updates

 Germplasm and genetic resources - Nahla Bassil reports a critical need.
-The NCGR budget has been cut to $18k for the entire year and includes only $6k for a scientist.
+The NCGR operating budget is $18k for the entire year and includes only $6k per scientist.
 Need stakeholders to emphasize how support is important.
 Nahla plans to prepare and distribute a summary of the NCGR meeting held in September.
-RosExec attendees would like to know to whom best to address letters of support.
+RosExec attendees would like to know to whom it is best to address letters of support.

 A strawberry genome workshop is being organized by Patrick Edger to be held at PAG on Monday focusing on the octoploid genome.